The best sales to shop this weekend: Wayfair, Dyson, Athleta and more | CNN Underscored

 - Germs are no match for this three-pack of Clorox Disinfecting Wipes, now down to $6.99 when you clip the on-page coupon.

-- Guys can stock up on stylish wardrobe staples from Bonobos’ Semi-Annual Season Finale, featuring up to 60% off original prices plus an extra 30% off with code SWANSONG.
+- Guys can stock up on stylish wardrobe staples from Bonobos’ Semi-Annual Season Finale, featuring up to 60% off original prices, plus an extra 30% off with code SWANSONG.

-- Some of the most coveted skincare devices, including NuFace and Foreo, are on sale at the Nordstrom Rack flash event.
+- Some of the most coveted skin care devices, including NuFace and Foreo, are on sale at the Nordstrom Rack flash event.

 - Take 20% off all of Thinx period-proof underwear at the brand’s latest surprise sale.